Neurotransmitters : our neural language

 GABA (y-aminobutyric acid)

 Again, this neurotransmitter is frequently used because it is the main neurotransmitter with a cerebral inhibitory effect (about 20% of the brain’s neurons).
 Its chemical formula, antagonistic to glutamate, allows the slowing down of neuronal discharges.
 It therefore reduces activity in the central nervous system and blocks certain messages from the brain.
-In other words, it calms
+In other words, it calms.

 Let’s thank GABA because, without it, our brain would be constantly “on”, stimulated, in action.
 It lowers and calms your heart rate, our blood pressure and helps us relax before falling asleep.